-The JPMorgan Chase Health & Wellness Centers Plan is designed to supplement your routine health care by providing access to care if you have a medical emergency, injury, or the sudden onset of an illness.
+The JPMorgan Chase Health & Wellness Centers Plan is designed to supplement your routine health care by offering access to care if you have a medical emergency, injury, or the sudden onset of an illness.
 The Centers'

-medical emergency, injury, or the sudden onset of an illness.
-The Centers' medical staff can provide treatment as needed, discuss your medical issues, and provide guidance with respect to appropriate next steps.
+medical staff can provide treatment as needed, discuss your medical issues, and provide guidance with respect to appropriate next steps.
 Please Note: The Health & Wellness Centers are not intended to replace your primary care physician or directly manage your chronic health conditions.